All Episodes

 These are the kind of jobs liberals aspire to.

-Liberals want to work in government, shift it to manipulate it.
+Liberals want to work in government, shift it, to manipulate it.

-Liberal liberalism uh believes that that government Uh is uh the end all for every problem that exists.
+They want to populate it because liberalism believes that government is the end-all for every problem that exists.

-So they they they aspire to these jobs.
+So they aspire to these jobs.

 Conservatives don't.

-Uh they don't want to be staff pukes.
+They don't want to be staff pukes.

-Uh the president appoints the chairman of joint chiefs, he appoints the director of the CIA, the Secretary of State.
+He appoints the director of the CIA, the Secretary of State.

-But if you don't think there are people in the State Department that have been trying to undermine Condoleezza Rice, uh then you don't know the reality of how Washington is.
+But if you don't think there are people in the State Department that have been trying to undermine Condoleezza Rice, then you don't know the reality of how Washington is.

-Uh it is not accurate to say that the CIA works for Bush.
+It is not accurate to say that the CIA works for Bush.

 They don't.

-They pride themselves on their independence, and the State Department actively works against Bush.
+They pride themselves on their independence, and the State Department actively works against Bush, and many people in the State Department do.

 They totally oppose any of the Bush administration policies, even though he appoints the Secretary of State.